Write On!

 Mini Lesson Seven; A simple sentence is made up of a subject and a predicate.
 The subject contains a noun.
 The predicate contains a verb which is the action performed by the subject.

-Sentence Structure Review Rubric Together, you and your child may assess their work using the marking Rubric found here.
+Together, you and your children may assess their work using the marking Sentence Structure Review Rubric found here.

 A sentence has two parts.
 One part is the subject or noun.
 A sentence must name a person, place or object.
 Example; Sam The other part of a sentence is the predicate which is the action or verb.
 A sentence must tell what the subject or noun is doing or does.
 It tells what is happening.
 Example; played baseball |